mnylen/jassetmanager/README.md

 be served.
 If Internet Explorer on the other hand would do the same request, it would be served the normal bundle plus the _ie.css_ file.

+## Manipulators

+A `Manipulator` is a tool that manipulates the asset or bundle content in some way.
+Manipulators can be configured either as _pre-manipulators_ or _post-manipulators_.
+The difference is, pre-manipulators are run for each individual asset file, while post-manipulators are run for the whole concatenated asset bundle.

+Some example usage cases for pre-manipulators might include:

+* Compiling assets from CoffeeScript to JavaScript (or from SASS/LESS to CSS).
+* Wrapping JavaScript code inside a safe wrapper.
+* Inserting the asset file name as comment.

+...and for post-manipulators:

+* Minifying the asset bundle using YUI Compressor or such.
+* Replacing image references with base64.
+* Inserting copyright notice at the top of the bundle.

+To use, just simply add the manipulators you want while configuring the bundle:

+	public class MyAssetServlet extends AssetServlet {
+		@Override
+		public void init(ServletConfig config) throws ServletException {
+			super.init(config);

+			configureBundle("/assets/css/application.css", "text/css", BrowserMatchers.ANY,
+				new AssetBundleConfiguration()
+					.addFilePattern("/static/css/reset.scss"))
+					.addFilePattern("/static/css/main.scss")
+					.addPreManipualtor(new CompileSASSManipulator())
+					.addPostManipulator(new MinifyCSSWithYUICompressorManipulator());

+		}
+	}

 ## License

 Copyright (&copy;) 2011 Mikko Nylén